godotengine/godot-docs/classes/class_engine.rst

 | *Getter*  | get_physics_jitter_fix()      |
 +-----------+-------------------------------+

 Controls how much physics ticks are synchronized with real time.
 For 0 or less, the ticks are synchronized.
 Such values are recommended for network games, where clock synchronization matters.
-Higher values cause higher deviation of in-game clock and real clock, but allows to smooth out framerate jitters.
+Higher values cause higher deviation of in-game clock and real clock, but allows smoothing out framerate jitters.
 The default value of 0.5 should be fine for most; values above 2 could cause the game to react to dropped frames with a noticeable delay and are not recommended.

 ----